 The Japanese are increasingly concerned with the "taste of pie" rather than the "size of pie" or the "distribution of pie."
 When it comes to social security pensions, the most important question is whether or not they are worth buying.
 It has become a secondary concern how big or how fair they are.
 The basic design of the pension program should be incentive-compatible.
-Contributions should be much more directly linked with old-age pension benefits, while element of social adequacy should be incorporated in a separate tier of pension benefits financed by other sources.
+Contributions should be much more directly linked with old-age pension benefits, while element of social adequacy should be incorporated in a separate tier of pension benefits financed by other sources than contributions.

 The present author thus believes that the Swedish-type NDC will be the only answer for Japan to overcome urgent difficulties in its current pension system.
 Needless to say, the switch to NDC schemes has to be accompanied by other proper measures for handling specific problems of Japan.
-We will have an answer to the question of its political feasibility by the end of this year.